halljus/conform-repro-243/README.md

 1. Assuming `npm run setup` worked and the local SQLite database was seeded, there should already be a Contributing Factor entry in the database with the name `test`.
 Fill out the name field of the "Add a new entry" form with a value of `test` and submit.
-You should see an error message that an entry with that name already exists, but the invalid input (the name field) does not get auto-focused.
-Also, the only reason you see the correct error message is because of hack I through in to pull the error out of the form errors object rather than the "name" field config errors array.
+You should see an error message that an entry with that name already exists, but the invalid input (the `name` field) does not get auto-focused.
+Also, the only reason you see the correct error message is because of hack I through in to pull the error out of the form errors object rather than the `name` field config errors array.

+1. To "fix" this, you can comment out the `loader` function in the `app/routes/_app.repro.tsx` route file.
+For some reason, this makes the form behave as expected. 🤯